 – If you move just a bit from the Old Town and the sea coast, the restaurant prices can go up to 30% cheaper.

 – Make your trip to Kotor even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Kotor or around the area.
+Check out Tripadvisor for all the activities and organized tours in Kotor or around the area.
+Make sure to purchase your tickets to all the attractions right away to skip the queues.

 PIN FOR LATER!